AlibabaCloudDocs/ess/intl.en-US/API-Reference/Scaling group/CreateScalingGroup.md

 -   NewestInstance: removes the ECS instance that is added to the scaling group at the latest point in time.
 -   OldestScalingConfiguration: removes the ECS instance that is created based on the earliest scaling configuration.

- Default value of RemovalPolicy.1: OldestScalingConfiguration
+ Default value of RemovalPolicy.1: OldestScalingConfiguration.

- Default value of RemovalPolicy.2: OldestInstance
+ Default value of RemovalPolicy.2: OldestInstance.

  |
 |ScalingGroupName|String|No|Testsg|The name of the scaling group.
 The name of a scaling group must be unique in a region.
 The name must be 2 to 40 characters in length and can contain letters, digits, underscores \(\_\), hyphens \(-\), and periods \(.\).
 It must start with a letter or digit.